-- 1.1 Effective sharing of information between practitioners and local organisations is essential for early identification of need, assessment and service provision to safeguard children and adults with needs for care and support.
+- 1.1 To work well in Partnership, we all need to share information, including sensitive personal data, between individuals, practitioners and organisations including public, private and voluntary sector organisations.
+Effective sharing of information is essential for early identification of need, assessment and service provision to safeguard children and adults with needs for care and support.
 Case Reviews have consistently highlighted that missed opportunities to record, understand the significance of and share information in a timely manner can have serious consequences for the safety and welfare of children and adults at risk. - 1.2 Darlington Safeguarding Partnership delivers an integrated and joined up service which embraces the "Think Family" approach.
-It is essential that collaborative working and good information sharing is established throughout agencies, at all levels, which is then embedded through effective safeguarding practice. - 1.3 This protocol has been developed to address information sharing both at strategic level and operational level within the arenas of Safeguarding Children and Adult Safeguarding.
+It is essential that collaborative working and good information sharing is established throughout agencies, at all levels, which is then embedded through effective safeguarding practice. - 1.3 The purpose of this protocol is to set out a framework for partner organisations and their staff to manage, process and share personal and sensitive personal information on a lawful, fair and transparent basis with the purpose of enabling them to meet their statutory obligations.
+This protocol has been developed to address information sharing both at strategic and operational level within the arenas of Safeguarding Children and Adult Safeguarding.
+All organisations have a role in supporting the sharing of information between and within organisations and address any barriers to information sharing to ensure that a culture of appropriate information sharing is developed and supported.
 It is intended that agencies with the potential to be involved in safeguarding investigations will sign up to the use of this protocol.
-This protocol is agreed with the purpose of ensuring compliance with the Data Protection Act 2018 and General Data Protection Regulations (GDPR) and the Human Rights Act 1998.
+This protocol is agreed with the purpose of ensuring compliance with the Data Protection Act 2018 and UK General Data Protection Regulations (GDPR) and the Human Rights Act 1998.